How an asset class such as bonds can play different roles in your portfolio depending on your investment philosophy.

 - Examples of higher yielding strategies other than bonds that can benefit from falling interest rates.

 Why own bonds as part of our portfolios?
 In this episode, David explains the two driving philosophies for owning bonds and how your philosophy will influence the way you invest in them.
-Some use bonds as a means to generate income, while others use bonds to generate returns.
+Some use bonds as a means to generate income, while others use bonds to generate total returns.
 The role of bonds is also influenced by whether or not you are an individual investor or an investment manager or firm.
 Generating a high return will more likely be important to a manager or firm that is competing with others to generate the highest possible return for a client—while an individual investor may profit more from a bond investment focused on generating long-term income.

 Generating a high return on bonds is not an assured outcome

 David explains that while generating a high return on your bond investments might seem like the best-desired outcome—it isn’t guaranteed, which is why diversifying your portfolio with assets that perform best in different economic scenarios helps ensure that you are seeing profit despite the sole performance of your bonds.
 David shares that his personal investments in bonds this year underperformed.
 While he would have been upset if he was still in money management, he was able to relax as an individual investor because the role he has assigned his bonds is generating long-term income.
-The idea is to fill your portfolio with volatile assets so that your risk is managed for various economic situations.

 Deciding where to focus your bonds will help you know how to diversify your portfolio